Objective: To create a drawing using p5.js.

 Growing up, I was not exposed to computer science.
 It never seemed like a career option that was accessible to me.
 When I enrolled into a computer programming course in college, I fell in love with the diversity of possibilities and applications of this one skill.
 Now as a master’s student, my favorite part of computation is being able to combine it with my interest of biology and sustainability.
 One of my long term goals is to increase accessibility of these two fields in disadvantaged communities.
 I want more children and young adults to discover the possibility of computer science early on in their academic careers.
 Computer science is an extremely powerful tool, a pen with many colors.
 It is highly stigmatized in society as intimidating, difficult, and strictly catered to men.
 As a result, the projects I want to create this term will highlight visibility and education on issues of recycling, waste disposal, consumer dynamics as well as creative coding projects whose sole purpose is to instill child-like wonder.
 I want my projects to be a talking point and an experience for the audience, not one or the other.

 What are my projects going to look like?
 Well, I am still brainstorming ideas.
 I am not quite sure and am keeping an open mind.
 I still have lot of material that I would like to learn.
-Some projects from the ITP Inspiration Wiki page I really enjoy are:
+Some projects from the NYU ITP Inspiration Wiki page I really enjoy are:

-For this week’s sketch, I made a stained glass window (left) inspired by stained glass artwork by Laurie Cardinali Kester (right).
+The result: I made a stained glass window (left) inspired by stained glass artwork by Laurie Cardinali Kester (right).

 I first focused on assessing what shapes I would need to begin and what would need to be drawn first to take into account that what is drawn last will overlap anything drawn before.
 I started by drawing a large circle for the window’s outline and a smaller circle for the outline of the moon/sun.
 Using the arc function, I played around with the radians to create the moon’s arc.